TheLastCylon/ecosystem/documentation/configuration/configuration.md

-# Configuring an Ecosystem application
+# Configuring an EcoSystem application

-There are three ways in which one can effect configuration of an Ecosystem application.
+There are three ways in which one can effect configuration of an EcoSystem application.
 1. Programmatically hard-code values in the application.
    1. For anything other than example code: This is BAD PRACTICE!
 DON'T DO IT!
 2. Through a JSON format configuration file.